Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory-b2c/README.md

 ### Enable authority logging.

-Add the following logging settings, and you will see the user's authorities based on the log.
+Add the following logging settings:

 ```properties
 # logging settings for resource server scenario.
 logging.level.com.azure.spring.aad.AADJwtGrantedAuthoritiesConverter=DEBUG
 ```

-The log output as a resource server usage:
+Then you will see logs like this:

 ```text
 ...